MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-troubleshooting-installation.md

 1. Right-click on the Teams app icon in your taskbar and select Quit.
 1. Open File Explorer.
 In the address bar, enter the following: `%appdata%/Microsoft/Teams`.
 1. Select the arrow, or press Enter.
-You’ll be taken to the contents of that folder.
+You're taken to the contents of that folder.
 1. Delete all contents of the folder (don’t worry, Teams app won't be deleted, and no or on any of your custom settings).
 If you get any messages that a certain file or folder can’t be deleted, select Skip.
 1. Relaunch the Teams app, then right-click on the icon and select Quit.
 1. Relaunch the Teams app one more time, and you should see the toggle switch.